MYOCARDIUM AND CONDUCTING SYSTEM

 • Efficient blood ejection into:

-• Precise conduction maintains cardiac rhythm and synchrony
+• Precise conduction maintains your cardiac rhythm and synchrony

 • Disruptions can cause: